openmvc/codeception-openmvc-module/README.md

     php composer.phar update

-Then enable it in your `functional.suite.yml` configuration:
+Then enable it in your `functional.suite.yml` configuration (default values are shown below):

     class_name: TestGuy
     modules: